flowplayer/api-docs/source/includes/_playlists.md

 ## List Playlists (NOT IMPLEMENTED)

-Endpoint for fetching infomation about playlists on a specific Site.
+Endpoint for fetching infomation about playlists on a specific workspace.
 The response is list of livecasts and for each livecast it contains a subset of the information available in the `get livecast`-request.

-> Endpoint for fetching infomation about livecasts on a specific Site.
+> Endpoint for fetching infomation about livecasts on a specific workspace.

 ```shell
 curl "https://api.flowplayer.com/playlists?siteId={site_id}"